SugiharaLab/EDM_Documentation/docs/edm_functions.md

 Refer to the [parameters](./parameters.md) table for general parameter definitions.

 ** Notes **  :
-The data cannot be multivariable; the first value in `columns` is time-delay embedded to dimension `E` with time shift `tau`.
+Convergent cross mapping of `columns` against `target` via `Simplex`.
+Normally, one column and one target are specified.
+The column time series is time-delay embedded to dimension `E`, cross mapped with the target time series.
+The target time series is then embedded to `E` and cross mapped against the column as the "target" time series, not an embedding.

 Cross mappings are performed between `column` : `target`; and, the reverse mapping between `target` : `column`.

+If there are multiple `columns` and `embedded` is false, each column is time-delay embedded to dimension `E` creating an N-columns * E dimensional "mixed" embedding.
+If `embedded` is true, no time-delay embedding is done, creating a multivariate embedding of the speficied columns.
+The same logic applies if multiple target are specified for the "reverse" mapping.
+If embedded is false, each target is time-delay embedded to dimension `E` creating an N-target * E dimensional "mixed" embedding cross mapped to the first column as the cross map target.
+If `embedded` is true, no time-delay embedding is done, creating a multivariate embedding of the speficied target(s).

 `libSizes` specifies a string  of whitespace or comma separated library sizes.
-If the string has 3 values, and, if the third value is less than the second value, then the three values are interpreted as a sequence generator specifying "start stop increment" row values, i.e. "10 80 10" will evaluate library sizes from 10 to 80 in increments of 10.
+If the string has 3 values, and, if the third value is less than the second value, the three values are interpreted as a sequence generator specifying "start stop increment" row values, i.e. "10 80 10" will evaluate library sizes from 10 to 80 in increments of 10.

 If `random` is true, sample observations are randomly selected from the subset of each library size.

 If `random` is false, sample is ignored and contiguous library rows up to the current library size are used.
+Note this is *not* convergent cross mapping.

 If `seed=0` , then a random seed is generated for the random number generator.
 Otherwise, seed is used to initialise the random number generator.